GyanGhoda/ReversiJava/README.txt

 Level 2: To implement the square-grid visual view, we created a SquareFrame class, which extends JFrame and implements ReversiVisualView.
 We also created SquarePanel, which extends JPanel and implements ReversiPanel.
 We also created SquareSpace, which represents a square on the grid and extends Path2D.Double.
+Since SquareSpace and HexagonSpace share a lot of similar code, we created an abstract class called AShape that they both extend.
 They coexist properly with the hexagonal view in our code.

 Level 3: Due to the way we designed the GamePosition interface and how our views implement the same interfaces, there were no changes to the controller needed to get it to work with a square reversi